aneekagupta173-byte/INTERNSHIP-AT-MIRAI-/README.md

 4. **multiperonality_chatbot.py** is a streamlit app which has diffrent personalities tha can be set at diffrent intensities.
 These 2 functions are in a sidebar.
 This updated version also remembers the previous conversation. again the api key was in a dotenv file under the variable "api_key".
 5. **ses4.py** is the code where we implied the api of pollination to generate a image.
 6. **ASSIGMENT3.PY** contains the code for assigment 3.
 Its instructions are also in the same file in the form of comments.
-7. **
+7. **ses5.py** is the ocde file of session file where we update the ses4 app.
 8. **ASSIGMENT4** is a folder containg a streamlit image generator app that can enhance image and generate random images.
+It can also change the height and width of the image.The same folder also contains a video of the project running.
+9.